 Here is the test I used in the above examples, if you are feeling lazy 😉

 Enjoy, and thanks for stopping by.
-Don’t forget to jump over to my post about creating a better Splash Page that can be used for FireEye.
+Don’t forget to jump over to my post about creating a better Splash Page that can be used for FireEye integration.
 As always, feel free to ask questions if needed, and I will do my best to respond in 24hrs or less